Vectorizer and vector index config

 vectorize_property_name=True, # Use "title" as part of the value to vectorize

-tokenization=Tokenization.LOWERCASE, # Use "lowecase" tokenization
+tokenization=Tokenization.LOWERCASE, # Use "lowercase" tokenization

 description="The title of the article.", # Optional description